yachielab/CloneSelect_v1/QUEEN/README.md

 * `primer_binding_object`: Provides a QUEEN feature object of a (18bp+) primer binding sequence on a template when given primer and template QUEEN objects.
 * `primer_binding_object_short`: Provides a QUEEN feature object of a short (15bp+) primer binding sequence on a template when given primer and template QUEEN objects.
 * `find_primer_binding_str`: Provides a string of a primer binding sequence on a template when given primer (specified as 'FW' or 'RV") and template QUEEN objects.
+* `find_primer_binding_str_short`: Provides a string of a primer binding sequence on a template when given primer (specified as 'FW' or 'RV") and template QUEEN objects (with reduced annealing requirement).
 * `primer_binding_start_pos`: Provides the start index position of the template sequence of a primer binding on a searched template sequence.
 * `primer_binding_end_pos`: Provides the end index position of the template sequence of a primer binding on a searched template sequence.
 * `find_primer_binding_primer`: Provides a QUEEN feature list of a primer binding sequence on another primer when given two primer QUEEN objects.
 * `find_primer_binding_primer_str`: Provides a string of a primer binding sequence on another primer when given two primer QUEEN objects.
+* `find_primer_binding_primer_str_short`: Provides a string of a primer binding sequence on another primer when given two primer QUEEN objects (with reduced annealing requirement).
 * `find_primer_binding_primer_start`: Provides the start index position of the binding portion of a primer sequence bound on a searched primer.
 * `find_primer_binding_primer_end`: Provides the end index position of the binding portion of a primer sequence bound on a searched primer.
 * `find_similar_sequence`: Provides the string of the specified binding portion of a primer that contains a specified number of mismatches to a template/plasmid string.